Improved accuracy. Less uncertainty. Better science.

 So, what’s special about this update to Ancestry Composition?

-Our R&D team realized that we could make some big improvements to the second step — smoothing — that would dramatically improve the accuracy of people’s results.
+In our Ancestry DNA update, our R&D team realized that we could significantly improve the second step—smoothing—which would dramatically enhance the accuracy of people’s results.

 Previously, the models used in the smoothing process were trained using the genomes of thousands of customers. (“Training” a model means setting its “dials” based on a dataset so that it can make the most accurate predictions.)
 These pre-trained models were then applied to each new customer’s genome.
 In practice, this step was prone to over-generalizing, which customers saw as results with higher levels of unassigned ancestry or non-specific ancestry, such as “Broadly Southern European.”